Bite 301. Exchange rates

 Date Base Date USD GBP 2020-04-03 2020-04-03 1.0785 0.8785 2020-04-04 2020-04-03 1.0785 0.8785 2020-04-05 2020-04-03 1.0785 0.8785

-which returns a match between a given day and an entry in the original dataset.The
+To obtain all days to be considered, complete theget_all_daysfunction.
+This function returns a list of all days indateformat.
+Complete the functionmatch_daily_rateswhich returns a match between a given day and an entry in the original dataset.The

-function should return the exchange rates for every day in the date range as shown below:result = {
+exchange_ratesfunction should return the exchange rates for every day in the date range as shown below:result = {

 date(2020, 4, 5): {